Sshahryar/Early-Java-Programs-/README.md

 ![image](https://github.com/Sshahryar/Early-Java-Programs-/assets/123003299/83ba8889-0456-4f63-9b28-499de8222f4f)

 In this scenario of the code, the radius was entered as 88.

 __

 ## 5. CircleCirc2.java

 ### Description:

-Similar to CircleCirc.java, however, returns "Negative radii are illegal." upon the user entering negative radii.
+Like CircleCirc.java, however, returns "Negative radii are illegal." upon the user entering negative radii.

 ### Source Code: